Apedemak: Major temples

 A number of Meroitic temples dedicated to this deity are known from the Western Butana region of Sudan.
-There are temples at Naqa, Meroe, and Musawwarat es-Sufra,.
+There are temples at Naqa, Meroe, and Musawwarat es-Sufra.
 Information about Apedemak in the temples at Meroe are forthcoming.
 At present, the two main temples for Apedemak that have been studied and published are the Lion Temple at Musawwarat es-Sufra and the Apedemak Sanctuary at Naqa.
 It is likely, however, that there were many informal places where Apedemak's cult was practiced, as mentioned in some literary sources.

-The Lion-Temple at Musawwarat es-Sufra
+The Lion Temple at Musawwarat es-Sufra

-The earliest appearance of Apedemak is at the Lion-Temple at Musawwarat es-Sufra.
+The earliest appearance of Apedemak is at the Lion Temple at Musawwarat es-Sufra.
 Built in the late 3rd century BCE, during the reign of King Arnekhamani, this temple is believed to be the earliest representation of Apedemak.
 Though many different deities appear in this temple complex, Apedemak is understood to be the primary deity, as his depiction is the most prominent.
-On reliefs along the north wall, Apedemak appears with other Nubian and Egyptian deities, such as Ram-headed Amun, Satis, Horus, and Isis.
+On reliefs along the north wall, Apedemak appears with other Nubian and Egyptian deities, such as the ram-headed Amun, Satis, Horus, and Isis.
 The west wall, which is not as well preserved, contains only part of a figure recognizable as Apedemak.
-American Egyptologist Louis Vico Žabkar argues that some of the columns of the temple, though not including Apedemak in his usual lion-headed form, might still represent Apedemak in complete lion form.
+American Egyptologist Louis Vico Žabkar argues that some of the columns of the temple, though not including Apedemak in his usual lion-headed form, might instead represent Apedemak in complete lion form.
 Several hymns inscribed on the walls mention the Butana region of Nubia, suggesting to some scholars that this might be where Apedemak's cult originated.
 Other hymns in this temple allude to Apedemak's role as a creator and fertility god.